 It’s been fifty days since Easter.
 Fifty days of praying.
 Fifty days of anticipation.
 Fifty days of wondering what comes next.
 During these past fifty days, we’ve been reading from the book of Acts instead of the Old Testament each Sunday.
-Last week I mentioned that instead of “Second Luke” or “The Acts of the Apostles,” it might be more appropriate to call this book “The Acts of the Holy Spirit,” because the Holy Spirit has been on the move.
+In every story, the Holy Spirit has been on the move.

 that I will pour out my Spirit upon all flesh,

 and your sons and your daughters shall prophesy,

 and your young men shall see visions,

 Even upon my slaves, both men and women,

 in those days I will pour out my Spirit;

 And I will show portents in the heaven above